zappingseb/plugin-hello-world/README.md

 This is the **Hello World** plugin developed by plentymarkets.

+The code in this branch should show some possibilities that go beyond a first "Hello World".
+More information can be found in the file foo.md
 ## Requirements

 This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
 No other plugins are required for running the plugin.